thiagobien/ACL/workshop/04_Building_Environment_zero/3_Deploy_Docker_Registry/README.md

     (bastion)$ kubectl create -f manifests/k8s-namespaces.yml
     ```

-2. We specify that we want to have fast SSD storage by executing the following command (`~/manifests/k8s-storage.yml`):
+1. We specify that we want to have fast SSD storage by executing the following command (`~/manifests/k8s-storage.yml`):

     ```
     (bastion)$ kubectl create -f manifests/k8s-storage.yml
     ```

+1. Now we create a `PersistentVolumeClaim` (PVC) where Docker images of the registry will be stored.
+We use a PVC to have persistent data when the pod is restarted.

+    ```
+    (bastion)$ kubectl create -f manifests/k8s-docker-pvc-registry.yml
+    ```

+1.

 ---